Mr-React/express-basics-new/README.md

 ## Methods and Middlewares

-- get method to get data from server (call api using postman with url => http://localhost:3000/groceries)
+- GET method to get data from server (call api using postman with url => http://localhost:3000/groceries)

   ```
   app.get("/groceries", (req, res) => {